"

 A calorie is a calorie independent of the macro-nutrient delivering it.
 But, protein, carbohydrates and fats impact satiety differently and therefore contribute to the regulation of the energy intake differently.

-Protein induces longer satiety and a high-protein diet seems to help weight loss and maintenance.
+Protein induces longer satiety and a sufficient protein intake seems to help weight loss and maintenance.
 We just need to keep in mind that protein does not equal meat.
 Plant-based proteins such as legumes are healthy and work as well.

 Digestible carbohydrates such as sugars and starches trigger a more short-term satiety.
 Fiber is a different story though.
 It increases food volume and decreases energy density.
 This leads to increased satiety after a meal.
 If the fiber is combined with a high water content—for example in fruits and vegetables—the effect is even greater.